maxim945/TEMdatabase/README.md

 2.3.
 The serach parameters can be changed based on the inserted parameters.
 For further help:
       https://biopython.org/docs/1.75/api/Bio.Blast.NCBIWWW.html

-3. The result is being saved as an XML file in the document directory.
+3. The result is being saved as an XML file inside the Document directory.

 3.1.
 Data Model creation.